jsk-ros-pkg/jsk_aerial_robot/robots/beetle_omni/README.md

 After the robot is hovering,

-4. run `rosrun aerial_robot_planning mpc_smach_node.py beetle1`

-**MoCap Computer**

-1. Run the software for the data glove and calibrate it.
-2. Check the MoCap is set correctly.
+4. run `rosrun aerial_robot_planning mpc_smach_node.py beetle1`, and press 'h' to enter the hand control mode.
+Note that we need to wear the hand part, the shoulder part, and gloves to control the robot.

 **Ground Station**